 Figuring out your curl type takes time.
 Contrary to popular belief, curly hair isn't just one big category.
 It actually encompasses a vast array of curl types with unique characteristics and traits.
-Although it's easy to group hair into straight versus curly categories, that generalization does not account for the true beauty of hair in all its varied glory.

 I decided to reach out to curl experts and natural haircare founders who know best.
 Michelle Breyer, NaturallyCurl